spurll/tread/readme.md

 1.0 Checklist
 -------------

-* Don't reparse on scrolling!
-* Test installation procedures with blank config files
 * Test on Windows

 Feature Requests
 ----------------

 * Support for ATOM feeds
+* `default_config.py` should obviously be `default_config.yml`, but I'm tired
+  of wrestling with setuptools
-* View toggels to display only unread or only starred items
+* View toggels to display only unread or only starred items (or the combination of those two)
 * Ability to scroll feed list
 * Configurable DB pruning (only keep X days to prevent DB from ballooning)
 * Colour support